-Before GST regime came into existence, waybills were required to facilitate supply of goods.
+Before GST regime came into existence, waybills were required to facilitate the supply of goods.
 These physical documents were obtained from VAT authorities.
 However, the complicated compliance requirements around waybills acted as a hindrance in the movement of goods across states.

 E-Way bill should be generated when there is Inter-state & Intra-state movement of goods in relation to: